 Like Todd had told Anna earlier that evening, driving was one of his easiest tasks each day.
-He also felt driving to be one of his most pleasurable activities.
-However, many times Todd had been surprised by the reaction of people, upon revealing his ability to drive.
+He also felt driving to be one of the most pleasurable activities.
+However, many times he had been surprised by the reaction of others, upon revealing his ability to drive.
 As he would wonder what had people thinking he couldn’t drive.
 It rarely crossed his mind that cerebral palsy could have hampered his ability to get behind the wheel.
 While growing up, Todd found himself operating anything drivable he could.
 He grew up around golf, so the golf cart was one of the first driving experiences he had.
 The first time behind the wheel of a golf cart always brought a smile to his face, as he almost drove it straight into his father.
 Then, there was the occasional opportunity to drive a boat.
 Usually the boat of one of his parents’ friends.
 It was another chance to operate something motorized.
 Learning how to control speed, steering, and direction.
-The opportunities also helped Todd work on reaction times.
-All the practice leading him to ultimately learning how to drive a car.
-Todd climbed the two flights of stairs before reaching his pillow.
-After a night like this one, he knew sleep would not come easy.
+The opportunities also helped him work on reaction times.
+All the practice leading to ultimately learning how to drive a car.
+Once inside, he climbed the two flights of stairs before reaching the pillow.
+After a night like this one, sleep would not come easy.

 As Todd had begun many mornings, he went for a drive.
 The morning journey found him bending around two lane country roads.
 After twenty minutes of weaving through corners, Todd would find himself in line for coffee.
 The sun began to rise halfway into his drive.
 Todd looked around at the sun gleaning off the frozen fields.
 He was immersed in a valley of family farms.
 The three small towns that spotted the valley were one stop light kind of towns.
 Todd enjoyed living in such a town, where neighbors said hello, and the feeling of community surrounded the residents.
 Even with relative close proximity to a major city, the city provided the small-town atmosphere.
 Todd was comfortable in the place he was choosing to live.
 He remembered looking for his first home a few years back.
 The decision had dwindled down to a couple options.
 One townhome would have provided more of a bustling atmosphere, closer to the center of suburban sprawl, while the home he occupied was across a valley of farmland from the nearby cities.
 Todd entered into another small town along his morning drive for coffee, as he turned up the radio of the SUV.